anagha-more/anagha-more/README.md

 ### Data Analyst | Power BI | SQL | Python

+"Data tells a story — I like finding it."
-I am a Data Analyst with 3+ years of experience in data analysis and reporting, with hands-on experience working with large datasets and building interactive dashboards.
+<br>I am a Data Analyst with 3+ years of experience in data analysis and reporting, with hands-on experience working with large datasets and building interactive dashboards.

 I enjoy transforming raw data into meaningful insights and building solutions that support data-driven decision making.